renzcabato1/TLV300/README.md

 **Author:** Renz Christian Cabato – Fullstack Developer

 **Backend Stack:**
-- Node Js
+- Node.js
-- Express Js
+- Express.js

-**Front Stack:**
+**Frontend Stack:**
-- React Js
+- React.js

 ---

 ## 📌 Overview
 This API allows you to handle domain-related requests through a simple REST interface.
-You can run it locally for development and testing purposes.
+It can be run locally for development and testing purposes.

 ---